irkode/hugo-forum/README.md

 # Hugo Forum Playground

-This is my playground repository for Hugo.
+My playground repository for Hugo.

-This is a bare Hugo setup as described in the docs with some slight additions.
+A nearly bare Hugo setup as described in the docs (with some minor additions).

 ## create a bare themed Hugo site